RegexSolver/regexsolver/README.md

 ### FastAutomaton

 `FastAutomaton` is used to directly build, manipulate and analyze automata.
 To convert an automaton to a `RegularExpression` the method `to_regex()` can be used.
-Not all automaton can be converted to a regular expression.
+Not all automata can be converted to a regular expression.

 When building or modifying an automaton you might come to use the method `add_transition(&mut self, from_state: State, to_state: State, new_cond: &Condition)`.
 This method accepts a `Condition` rather than a raw character set.
 To build a `Condition`, call:
 ```rust